Bob Bloom Roofing

 “Wait!
 I have to go to the bathroom!” my son Adam shouted when we entered our room at the Days Inn Motel in Laredo, Texas.
 He pushed Alex and me aside and then ran to the bathroom.
 He immediately called us into the bathroom.
 “Watch,” he said as he dropped one sheet of toilet paper into the toilet and flushed it down.
 We watched it spiral downward until it vanished with a roar into the underworld of sewers.

-My sons were glad to be back in the U.S. after spending two whole weeks in Mexico without all of the creature comforts to which they are accustomed here in Chicago.
-I explained that we would lack some of these American luxuries to them, but they were still unprepared mentally for what was in store for them in Mexico.
+My sons were glad to be back in the U.S. after spending two whole weeks in Mexico without all the creature comforts to which they are accustomed here in Chicago.
+I explained that we would lack some of these American luxuries, but they were still unprepared mentally for what was in store for them in Mexico.

-Overall, I think they adapted well, but I don’t think they ever want to go to Mexico again!
+Overall, they adapted well, but I don’t think they ever want to go back to Mexico again!

 More salsa